 28. Drexel University

 The professional services at Drexel University are equipped to deal with homesickness.
 For instance, the counseling services offer a group therapy program for adjusting to college life which addresses homesickness, among other common issues.
 Additionally, if students don’t want to attend in-person counseling, they can address their issues with other resources, such as through the peer counseling helpline.
 And there are many accounts from students who have integrated well on campus.
 One example is Keyanna Bynum, who has assured students that the college community is supportive and inclusive.
 The Recovery Village names Drexel University the ninth-best college for mental health.

 27. University of Rochester

 Rochester, New York

 A number of trained coaches at the University of Rochester have been equipped to support students through homesickness.
-These coaches are a part of the UR Connected, an initiative of the Health Promotion Office that ensures that peer mentors connect students to available college resources.
+These coaches are a part of UR Connected, an initiative of the Health Promotion Office that ensures that peer mentors connect students to available college resources.
 The college also provides advice to parents on ensuring that their child fits into student life.
-One piece of advice is to not ask students if they’re feeling homesick, due to the fact that asking could prompt those feelings.
+One piece of advice is not to ask students if they’re feeling homesick since asking could prompt those feelings.
 College Choice names the University of Rochester as the college with the sixth happiest freshmen.

 26. The University of Maine

 The student newspaper at The University of Maine reports that there are many ways for students to overcome homesickness.
 These solutions include joining one of the more than 200 student clubs, joining a sorority or fraternity, and seeking out professional help with counseling services.
 The college’s most recent student life annual report shows that the college is dedicated to creating new programs that alleviate student mental health issues, including homesickness.
 For example, the counseling center has begun collaborating with the college’s doctoral program to make its services even better.
 The Recovery Village names The University of Maine the sixth-best college for mental health.